 macOS is based on the FreeBSD operating system, and you can normally use the MySQL network port for connecting to MySQL servers on other hosts.
 Installing the Connector/ODBC driver lets you connect to MySQL databases on any platform through the ODBC interface.
 If your application requires an ODBC interface, install the Connector/ODBC driver.
-Applications that require or can use ODBC (and therefore the Connector/ODBC driver) include ColdFusion, Filemaker Pro, 4th Dimension and many other applications.

 On macOS, the ODBC Administrator, based on the